EzeOnoky/Project-Base-Learning-7/README.md

 ![7_12](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/38e9330b-a9af-4bfc-af2e-68628ca6d4d9)

 I also ensured the binding address was set...
-Bind-Address = 127.0.0.1 means the DB is only listen for connection from the local host,this is what we could connect to the DB locally, but could connect remotely.
-Bind address can be restricted to an IP, a subet or it is opened to ALL
+Bind-Address = 127.0.0.1 means the DB is only listening for connection from the local host,this is why we could connect to the DB locally, but could connect remotely.
+Bind address can be restricted to an IP, a subet or it is opened to ALL when 0.0.0.0 is used

 sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf